cronvel/async-kit/README.md

 * thenCallback `Function( results )`
 	* results `mixed`, depends on options

-For *Do* family, this callback is triggered if `async.Plan` succeed.
+For *Do* family, this callback is triggered if the `async.Plan`'s execution succeed.
 The *success* depends on factory and options used.
 Usually, an `async.Plan` succeed if no error happened.
-But job on error can be retried if [`.retry()`](#ref..retry) is used, and finally succeed, [`async.race`](#ref.async.race) succeed as long as one job succeed, and so on.
+But jobs on error can be retried if [`.retry()`](#ref..retry) is used, and finally succeed, [`async.race`](#ref.async.race) succeed as long as one job succeed, and so on.

 Furthermore, for *Conditionnal* family, the final result should be `true` or *truthy* for this callback to be triggered.

-The *results* argument format passed to this callback depends on many factor.
+The *results* argument's format passed to this callback depends on many factor.
 See related factories and modifier.